 Read my Tokyo Treat review and get popular Japanese snacks delivered here, or read my Sakuraco review and get traditional Japanese sweets delivered here!

 Like it?
 Pin it! 📌

-This post contains some affiliate links, at no extra cost to you.
+This guide to spring in Japan contains affiliate links, at no extra cost to you.
 I may earn a small commission if you decide to make a purchase and if you do, thanks for your support!
 This helps with the costs of running my blog so I can keep my content free for you.
 As always, I only recommend a product or service that I genuinely love and use myself!
-Note: Best times to visit are based on recommendations featured on www.japan-guide.com.
-Actual times may vary depending on environmental factors so be sure to take this into account when planning your visit.
-Featured Image Credit: Couleur/Pixabay